AdobeDocs/adobe-io-events/src/pages/guides/api/journaling-api.md

 ### Limiting the size of the batch

-When events are created at a high frequency, Journal persists groups of events in its storage units;
-when events are created at a lower rate, these storage units will contain only one event.

-Hence, depending on the traffic of the events associated with your registration, the number of events returned in a single response batch varies: a batch of events contains at least one event (if you are not already at the end of the journal), but there is no pre-defined upper limit.

-In case you wish to set an upper bound, you can supply the `limit` query parameter with the maximum number of events that may be returned by the API.
+When no `limit` parameter is specified, the API returns a default number of events per request, though it may return more during high-volume periods.

+To control exactly how many events are returned per request, supply the `limit` query parameter with a positive integer.
+When specified:

+- The API returns **exactly** the requested number of events, or all remaining events if the end of the journal is reached first.
+- The response is capped at a maximum of **1.5 MB** regardless of the `limit` value.

+This is especially useful when experiencing high network latencies, as setting an appropriate `limit` reduces the number of round trips needed.

-Once a `limit` query parameter is supplied, the value of the parameter is retained in the `next` link as well.
-Hence, you can continue using the `next` link as-is, without needing to construct it.
-The `limit` query parameter can also be combined with any other query parameter, just make sure that you pass a positive integer as the value.
+Once a `limit` query parameter is supplied, the value is retained in the `next` link for subsequent requests — you can continue using the `next` link as-is without needing to reconstruct it.
+The `limit` parameter can also be combined with any other query parameter; make sure to pass a positive integer as the value.

 For example, here is the same request as before but with the number of events returned limited to just one: